Managing content sets

 To see and use the Content Sets

-- From the Main menu, select Console > Permissions > Content Sets and click New Content Set.
+- From the Main menu, select Administration > Permissions > Content Sets and click New Content Set.

 - Specify a configuration Name and Description, and click Save.